How to Write a Thesis

 Details on steps:

-It is possible that students propose topics themselves.
+It is possible that students propose topics themselves before the deadline.
 Such proposals can be accepted if a clear research question can be formulated for the topic and it is feasible to apply a suitable research method.
+The student is notified of acceptance or rejection.

 Express your interest by sending an email to email@example.com mentioning the topics you are interested in plus a paragraph explaining what potentially qualifies you for this topic.
 As attachment, include a single PDF file with the file name